Equilibrium Liquidity and Risk Offsetting in Decentralised Markets: DEX liquidity with CEX transient price impact

-In the remainder of this work, we make the following standing assumption. \begin{assume} $c < \sqrt{2 \,\eta\, \phi}$. \end{assume} This assumption bounds the instantaneous impact of the LP’s trades on CEX prices and ensures that such impacts are offset by sufficiently high trading costs and deviation penalty.
+\paragraph{The optimal risk-offseting strategy.} In this section, we make the following standing assumption. \begin{assume} $c < \sqrt{2 \,\eta\, \phi}$. \end{assume} This assumption bounds the instantaneous impact of the LP's trades on CEX prices and ensures that such impacts are offset by sufficiently high trading costs and deviation penalty.
 This prevents degenerate strategies that would otherwise push prices to infinity.
-Assumption~\ref{assume:2} is not very restrictive, as the parameter $\phi$ is typically large to reflect the LP’s preference for strategies that closely replicate the LP's position in the DEX.
-Moreover, trading costs $\eta$ associated with walking the book in the CEX are typically of a larger order of magnitude than the impact parameter~$c$.
+Assumption~\ref{assume:2} is not very restrictive, as the parameter $\phi$ is typically large to reflect the LP's preference for strategies that closely replicate the LP's position in the DEX.
+Moreover, trading costs $\eta$ associated with immediate execution costs in the CEX are typically of a larger order of magnitude than the impact parameter~$c$.

-We take a variational approach to characterize the optimal replication strategy.
-To this end, we obtain the following results: \begin{proposition} Define the symmetric bounded linear operator $\Lambda:\A_2\to\A_2$ by